BennyTheDev/pipe-specs/README.md

 "D": shortcut for Deploy, signalling the following data is to define a new token.

-"[BASE26 ENCODED TICKER]": human readable ticker name, decoded as described in General Rules.
+"[BASE26 ENCODED TICKER]": human readable ticker name, encoded as described in General Rules.

 "[ID]": the arbitray ID for the ticker from 0 - 999999 as unsigned integer.
 "0" semantically signals that there is no ID assigned (note that ticker:ID must be unique).